learosema/tdd-talk/src/content/slides.md

 # Integration tests

+- test "integration" of units
+- checking the connection and correctness of data flow between two or more units
-- test how a group of single units work together
+- how does a group of units work together?

 ---